From the earliest days of the American Republic, the Conleys have been explorers and adventurers.

 Hamilton Conley, woodworker.
 The grandson of John Oldham Connally, Hamilton Initially apprenticed as groundskeeper for the Green Bottom Inn & Equestrian Resort.
 He was also trained in woodwork and his crew produced much of the furniture used at Green Bottom.

 Producing bits, bridles, buckles, stirrups, horse shoes and other horse tack, the Conleys dominated blacksmithing in the Tennessee Valley Region.
 William ‘Bill’ Conley owned a successful string of Blacksmith locations across Northern Alabama, leverage his skills and contacts while managing blacksmith operations at Green Bottom Resort in his youth.
-Along with his brother and son, Paschal, , Conleys supplied various products and services that fueled the expansion, mostly visibly, the businesses that comprised the horse-driven economy of the era.
-In the early 1800s, horses were the equivalent of cars and trucks today - the essential blood flow of all of society.
-Every aspect of farming, industry, commerce, government, and even sports & leisure in America relied upon horses and hounds.
-The Conleys bred, fed, housed, outfitted those horses and hounds, and grew wealthy as demand increased dramatically in the quarter century from 1790 to 1815.
+Along with his brother James and son Paschal, Conleys supplied various products and services that fueled the westward expansion of The South, mostly visibly, the businesses that comprised the horse-driven economy of the era.

 Bill Conley, blacksmith